Significant Accounting Policies

 Expected credit losses are measured through a loss allowance at an amount equal to:

-The 12-months expected credit losses (expected credit losses that result from those default events on the financial instrument that are possible within 12 months after the reporting date); or Full lifetime expected credit losses (expected credit losses that result from all possible default
+The 12-months expected credit losses (expected credit losses that result from those default events on the financial instrument that are possible within 12 months after the reporting date); or

-For Trade Receivables Company applies ‘simplified approach’ which requires expected lifetime losses to be recognized from initial recognition of the receivables.
+For Trade Receivables Company applies 'simplified approach' which requires expected lifetime losses to be recognized from initial recognition of the receivables.
 The Company uses historical default rates to determine impairment loss on the portfolio of trade receivables.
-At every reporting date these historical default rates are reviewed and changes in the forward looking estimates are analysed.
+At every reporting date these historical default rates are reviewed and changes in the forward looking estimates are analyzed.

 For other assets, the Company uses 12 month Expected Credit Loss (ECL) to provide for impairment loss where there is no significant increase in credit risk.
 If there is significant increase in credit risk full lifetime ECL is used.